~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 When people start making changes, it’s hard to change everything at once.
 It’s just too overwhelming for people, so they’ll revert back and tell themselves, “I’m not capable of making changes.
 It’ll be easier to stay the same.”
 And they’ll settle in where they are at…

 … but that cannot happen if you want your team and the church to grow.
+Every one of your team members needs to identify pastoral leadership barriers.

 5. Identify 2 Specific Actions to Overcome That Barrier

 For every barrier a person has, there is a way to overcome it.
 Sometimes it is low-hanging fruit that’s easy to overcome.
 Other times it takes a good amount of prayer, diligence, and discipline.
+The point it you have to be specific in noting the action that needs to be taken.

 While you as the leader may immediately know how they can overcome their leadership barrier, you want them to identify the actions necessary.
-It is a lot easier for people to make progress when they come up with the action steps rather than being told the action steps.
+It is a lot easier for people to make progress when they come up with the action steps themselves rather than being told the action steps.
 There’s a greater sense of ownership in this scenario.

 6. Help Them Articulate Their Obstacles